Batch Policy Learning in Average Reward Markov Decision Processes: Discussion

 \textit{Double/Debiased machine learning} An alternative way to construct the estimator for the average reward is based on the idea of double/debiased machine learning (a.k.a. cross-fitting, \cite{bickel1993efficient} and \cite{chernozhukov2018double}).
 There is growing interest in using double machine learning in causal inference and in the policy learning literature \citep{zhao2019efficient} in order to relax assumptions on the convergence rates of nuisance parameters.
 The basic idea is to split the data into $K$ folds.
 For each of the $K$ folds, construct the estimating equation by plugging in the estimated nuisance functions that are obtained using the remaining $(K-1)$ folds.
 The final estimator is obtained by solving the aggregated estimation equations.
 While cross-fitting requires weaker conditions on the nuisance function estimations, it indeed incurs additional computational cost, especially in our setting where nuisance functions are policy-dependent and we aim to search for the in-class optimal policy.
 Further, this sample splitting procedure may not be stable when the sample size is relatively small, e.g., in a typical mHealth clinical trial.
 A more efficient way of data splitting under the framework of MDP is needed, which we leave as future work

 \textit{Computation and optimization} Our current algorithm requires relatively large computation and memory because of the non-parametric estimation and the policy-dependent structure of nuisance functions.
 It is therefore desirable to develop a more efficient algorithm.
 One possible remedy is to consider a zero-order optimization method such as Bayesian optimization \citep{snoek2012practical}, which is suitable when the dimension of state variables is small.
+Another possible way to improve the computational efficiency is to first apply some simple algorithm to estimate a sub-optimal policy, based on which we can implement our method to estimate two nuisance parameters.
+Then one can develop the performance difference lemma in terms of the average reward MDP, similar to that in the discounted setting \citep{kakade2002approximately}, to construct a lower bound for $\mathcal{V}(\pi)$ using two estimated nuisance parameters.
+The last step is to optimize this lower bound for obtaining a better policy.
+This method may require less computational cost.

 \textit{Tuning parameters/Model selection} In our proposed algorithm, we assume tuning parameters are independent of policies, based on which we develop a min-max cross-validation procedure for the selection of tuning parameters.
 Model selection in the offline RL setting, which is necessary for improving generalization of RL techniques, is often considered as a challenging task as there is no ground truth available for performance demonstration, in contrast to the online setting with simulated environment.
 Therefore, it will be interesting to systematically investigate how to perform model selection in offline RL and to provide theoretical guarantees.